 This short description is returned in the results list when people search for content in the portal.
 The limit for the description is 2,048 characters.

 A thumbnail image is created by default when you add the item to the site.
 It appears in galleries, search results, contents, and the item page.
 You can create and load a different image if the default image does not convey the information you want.
-Click Edit Thumbnail to use a custom thumbnail for your item.
+Click Edit Thumbnail to use a custom thumbnail for the item.

 You can drag an image or browse to a file.
 For best results, add an image that is 600 pixels wide by 400 pixels high or larger with an aspect ratio of 3:2 in a web file image format such as PNG, JPEG, or GIF.
-PNG file formats yield the crispest images.
+PNG yields the crispest images.
 Pan and zoom to what you want to appear in your thumbnail.
 Depending on the size and resolution of your image file and how far you zoom in to customize the thumbnail, the image may be resampled and scaled when it's saved.
 If you add an image in GIF or JPEG format, it will be converted to PNG when it's saved.

 For some item types, you can create a custom thumbnail by choosing a basemap and setting a map extent and zoom level instead of uploading an image.
 For this option, click Create thumbnail from map.